2019 Bike-a-thon Day of Ride Information

 What’s available on the ride:

-- Black Rock Retreat will provide a roving mechanic and nurse for rider needs, however, it’s best to be prepared to address issues yourself if possible, so you are able to continue your ride as quickly as possible.
+- Black Rock Retreat will provide a roving mechanic and nurse for rider needs, however, it’s best to be prepared to address issues yourself if possible.
 Sometimes it can take some time for the mechanic or nurse to travel to your location.
 In an emergency, call 911.

 - Food stops will close at the times indicated on the cue sheet.

-- All 125 & 145 mile riders will gather in the pool area parking lot for prayer and final instructions
+- All long-distance riders will gather in the pool area parking lot for prayer and final instructions

 - Registration begins at 5:30am